 - you, or your legal representative, have given consent

 - you have entered into a contract with us

 In some circumstances, data may be shared with other organisations where:

 - it is necessary to perform our statutory duties

 - it is necessary to protect someone in an emergency

 - you have made your information publicly available

 - it is to the benefit of society as a whole

-If we have consent to use your personal information and it is no longer required for contractual reasons, you have the right to remove it at any time.
-If you want to remove your consent or further information, please contact the Data Protection Officer.
+If you have given us consent to use your personal information, you can also withdraw your consent if you no longer want us to process your information, you have the right to withdraw your consent at any time.
+If you want to withdraw your consent or for further information about this, please contact our Data Protection Officer.

 If we don’t need personal information for a particular purpose we’ll anonymise the information first before sharing with any other organisation.
 For example, when we analyse performance gaps for personal characteristics, such as gender or age, we will only use anonymised aggregated data before that information is shared.